becarpenter/bowdler/README.md

 # bowdler
  A simple Python3 tool to log questionable terminology in a draft or RFC.

+**PLEASE NOTE:**

+The IESG (the IETF's steering group) has issued a formal statement about inclusive language [https://www.ietf.org/about/groups/iesg/statements/on-inclusive-language/].
+The tool in this repository has no purpose except logging the use of certain words or phrases in text files.

+The tool:

-- It needs two input files, a vocabulary and the target document (preferably plain text, but an HTML or even XML2RFC file is usually OK)
+- Needs two input files, a vocabulary and the target document (preferably plain text, but an HTML or even XML2RFC file is usually OK)
-- It generates an output log file (or sends the log to standard output if you prefer)
+- Generates an output log file (or sends the log to standard output if you prefer)
 - Uses Tk to provide a simple GUI
-- Tested on Windows 10 and Linux with Python 3.7
+- Has been tested on Windows 10 and Linux, both with Python 3.7

 The vocabulary file is plain text: